 👇 Scroll Down to Download Free Goal Setting Templates for Word, Excel, and PDF!👇

-👇You will find 9 Free Downloadable Goal-setting Templates for Word, Excel and PDF 👇
+👇You will find 12 Free Downloadable Goal-setting Templates for Word, Excel and PDF 👇

-This particular SMART goals template for Excel doesn’t just provide you with an easy goal setting template you can use in Excel but also comes fully loaded with built-in criteria for your goals.
+This particular SMART goals template for Excel doesn't just provide you with an easy goal setting template you can use in Excel but also comes fully loaded with built-in criteria for your goals.
+If this is your first time with the SMART goals methodology, this Excel goal-setting template is perfect for you!

-Arguably one of our favorites on this list, goal setting template helps leaders not just determine goals but also include some key information about the goal, going beyond a description and a deadline.
+Arguably one of our favorites on this list, this goal setting template helps leaders not just determine goals but also include some key information about the goal, going beyond a description and a deadline.

 This particular goal sheet has a lot of room for the goal owner as well as the goal setter to discuss both the purpose of the goals being set, as well as some challenges that may be encountered along the way.

 Going beyond being a regular goal setting template, this particular Excel template helps you set cascading goals, letting you align individual goals with larger-scale organizational ones.
-It includes sections devoted to:

-As expected, this goal setting template also has specific sections for you to explain how the goal you set is specific, measurable, achievable, relevant, and of course, time-bound.
-It is the perfect goal sheet to help align everyone’s goals and objectives.
+This goal setting template also has specific sections for you to explain how the goal you set is specific, measurable, achievable, relevant, and of course, time-bound.
+It is the perfect goal sheet to help align everyone's goals and objectives.

-Below you will find three Word goal setting templates that follow the SMART goals method.
-While all three templates follow pretty similar structures, one is more focused on discussions while the other two goal setting templates for Word are focused on regular updates and revisiting of goals at later dates.
+Below you will find three Word goal-setting templates that follow the SMART goals method.
+While all three templates follow pretty similar structures, one is more focused on discussions, while the other two goal-setting templates for Word are focused on regular updates and revisiting of goals at later dates.

-Word goal setting templates while not as detailed as their Excel counterparts provide a simple goal setting and tracking experience inside an easy-to-navigate layout.
+Word goal-setting templates, while not as detailed as their Excel counterparts, provide a simple goal-setting and tracking experience inside an easy-to-navigate layout.

 With a section devoted to checking-in on the goal in 6 months, this is the perfect Word goal setting template for setting goals at the beginning of the year and following up on them during mid-year reviews.

-While all the other goal setting templates on this list were focused more heavily on goal setting for employees, this Word template is designed for personal goal setting purposes.
+While all the other goal-setting templates on this list were focused more heavily on goal setting for employees, this Word template is designed for personal goal setting purposes.

 Setting career goals is an amazing way to visualize your career path and map out development areas for yourself.

-This career goal setting template for Microsoft Word has three core sections:
+This career goal-setting template for Microsoft Word has three core sections:

 The last goal setting template we have on our list was designed in a way to foster communication between goal setters and goal owners.
 With dedicated “Response” sections next to each action step for the goal, this goal sheet is perfect for collaborative use.